j2store/userguide/payflowpro_payment_plugin.md

 **Payment option title**

 The value entered here will be used as the title for this payment method.
 Customer will see this value when he checks out.
 Default: Payflow PRO

+**Vendor/Merchant Login**

+The Merchant Login with which you login to Paypal Manager

+**User**

+Your User ID.
+If you created a new user, then enter that user id here.
+If not, then this field should carry the same value as the Vendor/Merchant Login.

+**Password**

+Your password with which you login to Paypal manager

+**Partner**
+Your PayPal partner ID.
+By default, it will be PayPal.

+**Transaction Type**

+The type of transaction.
+If you choose SALE, then the payment will be captured immediately after a customer makes the payment.
+If you choose Authorization, then Payment will not be captured.
+You will have to capture it manually by going to Paypal Manager.
+Default value: Sale